storj-archived/heroku-addon/docs/heroku_documentation.md

 ```

 ## Support
 All Storj support and runtime issues should be submitted via one of the [Heroku Support channels](support-channels).
-Any non-support related issues or product feedback is welcome at [[your channels]].
+Any non-support related issues or product feedback is welcome in our community chat at https://community.storj.io.